dhellmann/pymotw-3/source/re/index.rst

 Matched values can be used in later parts of an expression.
-For example, the email example can be updated to match only addresses composed of the first and last name of the person by including back-references to those groups.
-The easiest way to achieve this is by referring to the previously matched group by id number, using ``\num``.
+For example, the email example can be updated to match only addresses composed of the first and last names of the person by including back-references to those groups.
+The easiest way to achieve this is by referring to the previously matched group by ID number, using ``\num``.

 .. literalinclude:: re_refer_to_group.py